University of Chicago Booth School of Business: Campuses

 In Chicago, the Booth School has two campuses: the Charles M. Harper Center in Hyde Park, which houses the school's full-time MBA and Ph.D. programs, and the Gleacher Center in downtown Chicago, which hosts the part-time Evening and Weekend MBA Programs, Chicago-based Executive MBA Program, and Executive Education courses.
 Chicago Booth also has a campus in London, a short walk from St Paul's Cathedral, hosting the EMBA Program in Europe and Executive Education classes.
 Lastly, Chicago Booth has a campus in Hong Kong, located in the Hong Kong Jockey Club University of Chicago Academic Complex.

 Academics

+Chicago Booth offers full-time, part-time (evening and weekend) and executive MBA programs.
+From the 2024–2025 academic year, Booth offers a Master in Finance and Master in Management degrees for recent college graduates who studied humanities, arts, social sciences, biological sciences, or physical sciences in college, and are interested in jobs that value business-oriented skills and knowledge.

-Chicago Booth offers Full-time, Part-time (Evening and Weekend) and Executive MBA programs.
-The university is also a major center for educating future academics, with graduate programs offering the A.M. and Ph.D. degrees in several fields.
+The university also educates future academics, with graduate programs offering the A.M. and Ph.D. degrees in several fields.
 In addition to conducting graduate business programs, the school conducts research in the fields of finance, economics, quantitative marketing research, and accounting, among others.

-Academic concentrations

-Students in the Full-time MBA, Executive MBA, and Part-time MBA programs can concentrate in one or more of 14 areas, although some concentrations' required coursework may necessitate schedule modifications for students enrolled in the part-time program.
+PhD graduates include Cliff Asness and John Liew, who co-founded money management firm AQR, and Ross Stevens, who founded Stone Ridge Asset Management.
+In April 2023, Stevens donated $100 million to support Chicago Booth's PhD program, which is now named the Stevens Doctoral Program.

 Honors

 Chicago Booth grants "High Honors" to the top five percent of the graduating class and "Honors" to its next 15 percent, based on GPA averages of all MBA graduates from the previous academic year.
+The recipients of the "High Honors" distinction have been known as the Amy and Richard F. Wallman Scholars at Chicago Booth since 2017, in recognition of a gift from Amy and Richard Wallman.